abhishekaashu/game_app/README.md

 3.Login Screen
 4.Home Screen

-NOTE: As per the instruction I have implimented Pagination with infinite scroll for the above api but in my home screen it's not showing and also there is no error reflected on terminal.
+NOTE: As per the instruction I have implemented Pagination with infinite scroll for the above api but in my home screen it's not showing and also there is no error reflected on terminal.

 # few already registered users
 1.email: abhishek.aashu99@gmail.com